SAP Table Change Logging: Configuration, Security Risks, and Auditing

 Common ABAP Enhancements for Table Change Logging:

-• Custom Reports: ABAP can be used to create custom reports that extract detailed information from logged tables, providing insights into changes that may not be easily accessible via standard transactions like SCU3.
+• Custom Reports: Create reports that extract detailed information from logged tables, providing insights not easily accessible via standard transactions like SCU3.

-Automated Log Analysis: You can develop ABAP programs to automatically analyze change logs for anomalies, such as unexpected changes to critical fields.
-This can help automate routine audits and flag potential security issues.
+• Automated Log Analysis: Develop programs to analyze change logs for anomalies, such as unexpected changes to critical fields.

-Enhanced Filtering: ABAP can enable more granular filtering of change logs by creating custom selection screens or adding user-specific filters to isolate relevant log entries quickly.
+• Enhanced Filtering: Enable granular filtering by creating custom selection screens to isolate relevant log entries quickly.

 Integrating SAP Table Change Logs with External Auditing Tools